CCoopSec/coopinfosec.github.io/_posts/2026-07-15-SkillBitFlashCTF.md

 I was pretty excited for this challenge because at the start of summer I took it upon me to be more proactive about learning reverse engineering in my pass time.
 To do so, I began reading *Implementing Reverse Engineering* by Jitender Narula.
 This book has been incredibly helpful in understanding the x86 architecture, assembly instructions, calling conventions, and many more important topics for reverse engineering x86 binaries.
 So I thought this would be a perfect opportunity to apply some of the things I have been learning.

-To begin with, I ran `file` on the provided binary, which identified it as a stripped Linux (ELF) executable.
-I then attempted to trace the password comparison dynamically by intercepting system calls (the direct requests the program makes to the Linux kernel) using `strace`.
-`strace` provided a bit of context: it showed the program invoking `read` to capture my input and accessing `/dev/urandom` to pull a chunk of data.
-However, after that it made zero system calls until it finally invoked `write` to print "Access denied."
-This confirmed that the password checking logic operates entirely within user-space memory, avoiding kernel interactions, making it invisible to dynamic system tracing tools.

-I then dropped the binary into Ghidra to analyze the execution flow statically.
-I quickly identified the entry function for the process:
-The entry function has one function and it is a call to a function that takes a pointer to the main function as its first argument.
-After spending some time renaming variables and cleaning up the decompiled C pseudo-code of the main function, I realized this wasn't a standard password check.
-The program was running a custom Virtual Machine.
+Running file on the binary identified it as a stripped Linux ELF executable.
+Dynamic analysis using strace showed initial system calls (read for user input, and a pull from /dev/urandom), followed by a write call printing "Access denied."
+The absence of system calls during the validation phase confirmed the password checking logic operates entirely within user-space memory, rendering dynamic OS tracing ineffective.

+Static analysis in Ghidra revealed the binary does not use a standard password check, instead it implements a custom Virtual Machine.

-The VM logic is stored as a constant array of raw bytes in `.rodata` (Read-Only Data).
-To execute it, the binary uses a massive `switch` statement inside a `while` loop that acts as an interpreter for each byte in the array.
-It reads one byte at a time, treats it as an opcode, and performs a specific action defined in the switch statement.
+The VM instructions (bytecode) are stored as a constant array of raw bytes in the .rodata section.
+The binary uses a while loop containing a massive switch statement to act as the interpreter which fetches a byte, decodes it as an opcode, and executes the corresponding instruction.

-Because the VM is designed to work with custom opcodes in a stack architecture, there is no need for general-purpose registers.
-Without registers to track, I had to map out how the custom instructions defined in the `switch` statement manipulated the programs memory directly:
+Because the VM uses a stack-based architecture rather than general-purpose registers, I mapped out the custom instruction set by analyzing each switch case and how it manipulated the 63-byte memory stack:
-- The VM operates on a fixed 63-byte array (`byte VMStack [63]`).
-An integer `stackPointer` tracks the current top of the stack.
-- The program bounds-checks the instruction pointer (`if (0x3c < nextIP)`) to ensure it doesn't read past the 60-byte bytecode array.
-It fetches the next byte into `currentOpcode` and loops back to the top.
-- The `switch(currentOpcode)` block decodes the instruction to be executed, with almost every operation interacting directly with `VMStack`.

 | **Opcode** | **Name**   | **Purpose**                                                     |
 | ---------- | ---------- | --------------------------------------------------------------- |